10 Reasons To Cuddle More: Cuddling Health Benefits

 The good news is that this happiness is not so hard to achieve.
 That’s because intimacy isn’t always ‘intercourse.’
 Sometimes, some quality time with your partner where you just cuddle with each other is more than enough to give you the happiness and peace you seek.

 Besides, there’s a list of health benefits of cuddling with your partner that go beyond your mind and soul.
-Let’s delve into them—
+Let’s delve into them.
+Meanwhile, if you want any advice about sexual wellness, don’t hesitate and talk to a sexologist in private.

 Cuddling releases happy hormones